Trump Escalates War Efforts Towards Venezuela; New Book Details Secret Horrors of Factory Farms

 What are you?

-Like a uh a drug trafficker supporter?
+Like a drug trafficker supporter?

 And then you say, like, why are we going to go change the regime in Venezuela?

-And people say, what are you pro-Maduro?
+And people say, what are you, pro-Maduro?

 This is pure neocon framework.

-But New York Times on October 6th reported Trump calls off diplomatic outreach to Venezuela.
+There were negotiations taking place with Maduro to try and reach some deal, but New York Times on October 6th reported Trump calls off diplomatic outreach to Venezuela.

 So that was a pretty strong sign that we're not trying to resolve the dispute any longer diplomatically, and obviously the only other option is militarily or through CIA covert action.